-\Students continuing in advanced language study through our Language Lab will not be required to do a Peak Pathway, but they can opt-in.
+\Students continuing in advanced language study through our Language Lab, or engaging in Advanced Reseach or Honors Applied Robotics will not be required to do a Peak Pathway, but they can opt-in.

 \\ Due to policy around International Student VISAS set by DOH, International students may need to engage in Peak Pathways, specifically the external mentorship and real-world connections component, in a slightly different way than domestic students.